lakho01/mr_scheduler-discord.py-bot/README.md

 # Mr_Scheduler Discord.py Bot
- An easy to use and modify discord.py bot that reminds you of your weekly assigned tasks
+ An easy to use discord.py bot that reminds you of your weekly assigned tasks

  This is an open-source bot.
 Open-source software is software with source code that anyone can inspect, modify, and enhance.